stephanosterburg/stephanosterburg.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>Stephan Osterburg, I am located in the San Francisco Bay Area.
-A computer graphics veteran with 30 plus years of experience on the quest to discover the world of data.</p>
+<p><b>Stephan Osterburg</b>, located in the San Francisco Bay Area, I am a computer graphics veteran with more then 30 years of experience on the quest to discover the world of data.</p>

 <p>Movies I worked on over the years.</p>